Minnesota February 25, 2017

 There's also the Snake River, easily accessible from the boat landing across from the fairgrounds near downtown.
 It's a popular spot to get out on the water on a sunny afternoon.

-And don't forget to pay a visit to the famous Voyageur statue, 30-foot-tall redwood monument to the area's historic fur traders.
+And don't forget to pay a visit to the famous Voyageur statue, a 30-foot-tall redwood monument to the area's historic fur traders.
 He's watched over the Snake River since 1991.
 Voyageur Park is right off of Main Street and close to downtown, so a quick stop is a must.

 Have you ever been to Pine City?
 What’s your favorite thing to do there?
 If you’re looking for more great small towns, check out this list of